 The Supreme Leader

 - Ayatollah Ali Khamenei is Iran’s most powerful official.
-As supreme leader, he has constitutional authority or substantial influence over the executive, legislative and judicial branches of government as well as the military and media.
+As supreme leader, he has either direct or indirect control over the executive, legislative and judicial branches of government, as well as the military and media.

-- Khamenei is primarily interested in protecting his power and ensuring the survival of the Islamic theocracy, which he believes is based on justice, independence, self-sufficiency and piety.
+- Khamenei's paramount concerns are to preserve his own power and ensure the survival of the Islamic theocracy, which he believes is based on principles of justice, independence, self-sufficiency and piety.

-- Khamenei’s foreign policy is driven by animosity to the United States and Israel.
-It is unclear whether he could abandon this position without undermining the raison d’etre of the Islamic system.
+- Opposition to the United States and Israel has defined Khamenei’s foreign policy.
+It’s unlikely he will fully abandon these positions, fearful of undermining the raison d’etre of the Islamic system.

-- Prospects for reconciliation with the United States are low while Khamenei remains in power.
-At the same time, any engagement policy Iran that aims to ignore or bypass Khamenei is equally unlikely to succeed.
+- Prospects for U.S.-Iran normalization are low while Khamenei remains in power.
+At the same time, any engagement policy that aims to ignore or bypass Khamenei is equally unlikely to succeed.